-NSW Fair Trading provides information to home owners and licensed contractors to assist them in resolving disputes that may arise from residential building work.
-When parties to a dispute are unable to reach agreement, the home owner or the building contractor can lodge a complaint at the nearest Service NSW centre.
+NSW Fair Trading provides information to homeowners and licensed contractors to assist them in resolving disputes that may arise from residential building work.
+When parties to a dispute are unable to reach an agreement, the homeowner or the building contractor can lodge a complaint at the nearest Service NSW centre.
 Both parties to the dispute need to agree to the attempt at resolution.

-You may find the following information helpful in understanding what happens once a complaint has been lodged.
+The following information should be helpful in understanding what happens once a complaint has been lodged.

 In most instances, once a dispute is lodged by a consumer or trader, a customer service officer will contact the other party, usually by telephone, to discuss the issues in dispute and try to reach a mutual agreement between the homeowner and the contractor.